 Death Valley National Park is located on California, and Nevada state borders in the United States.
-Death Valley holds the title for driest, hottest, and lowest of all the U.S. national parks.
-PLUS it’s the largest National Park outside of Alaska.
+Death Valley holds the title for the driest, hottest, and lowest of all the U.S. national parks.
+PLUS it’s the largest national park outside of Alaska.
 In January 2020, Logan and I spent the perfect weekend in Death Valley National Park.
 The plan was to see as much as we could in the time we had.
 The national park was so amazing, we’re already planning our next trip back to explore more of this diverse landscape!